Automaton Constrained Q-Learning

 \subsection{Comparative Analysis}

-\paragraph{Baselines} In selecting our baselines, we chose to not compare against standard Safe \ac{RL} methods or offline policy learning methods.
-Safe \ac{RL} methods typically address stationary safety constraints, and do not generalize to the non-stationary safety requirements expressible in \ac{LTL} specifications.
-Likewise, offline methods assume access to a fixed dataset and are not designed for the online learning setting we address.
-Instead, we compared our algorithm against two methods for online \ac{RL} from \ac{LTL} specifications: \ac{CRM-RS} \cite{toroicarteRewardMachines2022} and the \ac{LOF} \cite{araki2021logicaloptionsframework}. \ac{CRM-RS} employs an \ac{RM} to define the task and dispense shaped rewards that incentivize task completion. \ac{RM} states in non-accepting sink components are treated as terminal states, implementing a rollout-terminating strategy to enforce safety constraints.
+\paragraph{Baselines} In selecting our baselines, we chose to not compare against standard Safe \ac{RL} methods, offline policy learning methods, and multi-task \ac{LTL} methods.
+Safe \ac{RL} methods, without significant modification, cannot directly apply to \ac{LTL} tasks and instead only address tasks with stationary safety constraints.
+Offline methods assume access to a fixed dataset and are not designed for the online learning setting we address.
+Multi-task methods \cite{vaezipoor2021ltl2action, yalcinkaya2023automata, yalcinkaya2024compositional, jackermeier2025deepltl} take special measures to generalize across a distribution of \ac{LTL} specifications.
+Comparisons to these methods in a single-task context would therefore require removing significant components from them and would not yield strong conclusions regarding their relative merit.
+We instead compared our algorithm against two methods for online \ac{RL} with singular \ac{LTL} specifications: \ac{CRM-RS} \cite{toroicarteRewardMachines2022} and the \ac{LOF} \cite{araki2021logicaloptionsframework}. \ac{CRM-RS} employs an \ac{RM} to define the task and dispense shaped rewards that incentivize task completion. \ac{RM} states in non-accepting sink components are treated as terminal states, implementing a rollout-terminating strategy to enforce safety constraints.
 The \ac{LOF} is a framework for learning hierarchical policies to satisfy \ac{LTL} tasks.
 It learns a separate policy, referred to as a logical option, for satisfying every subgoal-proposition in the task.
 When training each logical option, each step that violates the task's safety propositions receives a large reward penalty (set to $R_s = -1000$ based on their implementation) to discourage unsafe behavior.
 These policies are then composed with a higher-level policy obtained using value iteration over a discrete state space derived from the task automaton and all the subgoal states of the environment.
 Both these approaches can handle general \ac{LTL} specifications and, to our knowledge, represent the most relevant baselines to compare our algorithm against.
 Furthermore, we note that \acp{RM} and the \ac{LOF} cannot be easily enhanced with high-performing \ac{GCRL} and Safe \ac{RL} techniques without adopting substantial modifications to their learning algorithms and product \ac{MDP} formulation.
 Our method effectively integrates these components in a single framework that enables learning from general logical objectives in complex settings, as demonstrated in the following tasks.